alinex/bash-lib/doc/function/alerts.md

 ## Get Grafana alerts

 The list can be filtered by options and a specific output format can be selected.
-Stdout:   format=json: directly like in the Grafana API

 ### Usage